 The table below provides information relative to the Company's significant subsidiaries, including each such entity's name, its jurisdiction of incorporation/formation, the percentage of securities directly or indirectly owned by the Company, a brief description of the entity, and the market areas served, if applicable.
-The functional currency of DP Cast is Canadian dollars.
 The functional currency of all other entities is U.S. Dollars.

-Company (Jurisdiction of Incorporation/ Formation) Percentage of ownership by Omni-Lite Industries Canada, Inc. Overview Market Area Omni-Lite Industries California, Inc. (California, USA) 100% Wholly-owned subsidiary of Omni-Lite Industries Canada Inc., which was formed and incorporated on October 4,1985.
+Company (Jurisdiction of Incorporation/ Percentage of ownership by Omni-Lite Industries Market Formation) Canada, Inc. Overview Area Omni-Lite Industries California, Inc. (California, USA) 100% Wholly owned subsidiary of Omni-Lite Industries Canada, Inc., which was formed and incorporated on October 4,1985.
 It is the head office which conducts research and development, and production operations.
-United States Monzite Corporation (New Hampshire, USA) 100% Wholly-owned subsidiary of Omni-Lite Industries Canada Inc., which was acquired on September 21, 2018.
-It is a holding company for Impellimax, Inc. United States Impellimax, Inc. (New Hampshire, USA) 100% Wholly-owned subsidiary of Monzite Corporation, which was acquired on September 21, 2018.
+United States Monzite Corporation (New Hampshire, USA) 100% Indirectly owned subsidiary of Omni-Lite Industries Canada, Inc., which was acquired on September 21, 2018.
+It is a holding company for Impellimax, Inc. United States Monzite Holding Co.
+(Delaware, USA) 100% Wholly owned subsidiary of Omni-Lite Industries Canada, Inc., which was acquired on September 21, 2018.
+It is a holding company for Monzite Corporation.
+United States Impellimax, Inc. (New Hampshire, USA) 100% Wholly owned subsidiary of Monzite Corporation, which was acquired on September 21, 2018.
 It designs, manufactures, and contract manufactures electronic subcomponents.
-United States Designed Precision Castings Inc. (Ontario, Canada) 100% Wholly-owned subsidiary of Omni-Lite Industries Canada Inc, which was acquired on December 20, 2021.
+United States Designed Precision Castings Inc. (Ontario, Canada) 100% Indirectly owned subsidiary of Omni-Lite Industries Canada Inc, which was acquired on December 20, 2021.
 It designs, and contract manufactures investment castings.
 United States, Canada Marvel Acquisition Co.
-Ltd. (Ontario, Canada) 100% Wholly-owned subsidiary of Omni-Lite Industries Canada Inc. which is a dormant entity.
-Canada
+Ltd. (Ontario, Canada) 100% Wholly owned subsidiary of Omni-Lite Industries Canada Inc., which is a holding company, and sole shareholder of Designed Precision Castings, Inc Canada